Allium paradoxum, AKA Few-flowered garlic, few-flowered onion

 Also discussed here: three-cornered leek, allium triquertum.

-- Identification – 3 – 20-40cm long, 2-25mm wide lanceolate leaves, looking quite like spring onions.
+- Identification – 3/5 – 20-40cm long, 2-25mm wide lanceolate leaves, looking quite like spring onions.
 Small white drooping flowers and clusters of bulbils.
 Often carpeting large areas.
+Take care not to confuse them with pre-flowering snowdrops, crocuses, daffodils or bluebells – all of which are toxic.
+If in doubt, crush the leaves and smell for spring onion-like aromas.
+The taste should be pungently oniony, but not bitter or acrid.
+Wild garlic has much broader leaves.

-- Habitat – Parks, hedgerows and woods, often in (sub)urban areas.
+- Habitat – Damp parks, hedgerows and woods, often in (sub)urban areas.
+Fond of river banks.

 - Season – December – April